Cooperation between European and Japanese Regions

 15:45 – 15:55

-- Mr Riki Aoki, Commerce and Industrial Promotion Division, Hitachi City/JETRO Ibaraki – Cooperation with German State of Baden-Württemberg
+- Mr Riki Aoki, Commerce and Industrial Promotion Division, Hitachi City/JETRO Ibaraki – Industrial Exchange Projects between Hitachi area of Ibaraki prefecture and Baden-Württemberg, Germany

 15:55 – 16:05